wp-plugins/woocommerce-ownedit/Readme.txt

 Note: Owned it store ID is generated for each store you add to Owned it and this can be found on Owned it Dashboard -> Account Settings -> Store Settings Tab.

+Verify your Integration
+After completing the installation, you should verify that the integration is working properly.
+For this do a test check out from your store using the email, verify@ownedit.com as the customer email id.
+At the order confirmation page, you should be presented with integration success message.

 == Upgrade Notice ==